JKLiang9714/calculator/README.md

 # calculator
-A calculator modeled on windows.
+A calculator modeled on Windows.